greg-raven/Impeachment-Chronicles/_posts/2017-09-21-maxine-waters-is-right-impeachment-is-whatever-congress-says-it-is.md

 ---
-title: 'Maxine Waters is right, impeachment IS whatever Congress says it is'
+title: "Maxine Waters is right, impeachment IS whatever Congress says it is"
 layout: post
 author:
 - Elura Nanos